 Mr Davey said that the Churchill Trust is looking for Australians with even just a seed of an idea, to apply for these new Fellowships that are designed to drive innovation and transformation in the horticulture industry.

-Horticulture Innovation Australia is one of the nation’s 15 Rural Research and Development Corporations, focused on supporting primary producers and growing the future productivity and profitability of Australia’s fruit, vegetable, nut, plant and tree industries.
+Hort Innovation is one of the nation’s 15 Rural Research and Development Corporations, focused on supporting primary producers and growing the future productivity and profitability of Australia’s fruit, vegetable, nut, plant and tree industries.

 Hort Innnovation chief executive, John Lloyd, said the organisation’s investment in these sought-after Fellowship opportunities form part of its biggest industry leadership drive in history.